absmach/magistrala/tools/mqtt-bench/README.md

 ```
 ./mqtt-bench --help
-Tool for exctensive load and benchmarking of MQTT brokers used within Mainflux platform.
+Tool for extensive load and benchmarking of MQTT brokers used within Mainflux platform.
 Complete documentation is available at https://mainflux.readthedocs.io

 Usage: